microsoft/FluidFramework/build-tools/packages/build-infrastructure/README.md

             "@fluid-internal",
             "@fluid-private",
             "@fluid-tools",
-            "@types/jest-environment-puppeteer"
+            // This private package is part of the client release group "@types/jest-environment-puppeteer"
             "fluid-framework",
           ],
           // A release group can have an OPTIONAL root package.
 This package
           // is typically private and is similar to the root package for a workspace.
           // This release group root package may be useful to store scripts or other
-          // configuration only applies on the release group,
+          // configuration that only applies on the release group,
           rootPackageName: "client-release-group-root",
-          defaultInterdependencyRange: "workspace:~",

           // A release group may have an ADO pipeline URL associated with it.
 This
           // URL is used to provide direct links to the pipeline when running releases.